Vice Admiral William S. Sims, Commander, United States Naval Forces Operating in European Waters, to Anne Hitchcock Sims

 I quote from a letter that Admiral Benson wrote me on the way over intending to send it to London.

-“No doubt it will interest you to know that in a recent shake up of Flag Officers my recommendations to the Secretary was to have W. L. Rodgers relieve Admiral Knight without any increase in rank; to advance you to full Admiral and to make Gleaves a Vice Admiral and remain on his present duty.
+“No doubt it will interest you to know that in a recent shake up of Flag Officers my recommendations to the Secretary4 was to have W. L. Rodgers5 relieve Admiral Knight6 without any increase in rank; to advance you to full Admiral and to make Gleaves7 a Vice Admiral and remain on his present duty.

 “The Secretary approved this recommendation to take place when Knight hauls down his flag.
 This should take place sometime between the 20th of November and the first of

-Benson did not say that this had been approved by the President, and I have not questioned him about it, but I assume that he would not have informed me if it had not been approved.
+Benson did not say that this had been approved by the President,8 and I have not questioned him about it, but I assume that he would not have informed me if it had not been approved.
 So, this may be accomplished shortly after this letter reaches you.
-This will make it sure that the C-in-C will remain where he is.
+This will make it sure that the C-in-C9 will remain where he is.

 I will write you when I can.
 I have no idea how long I will be detained here.
 That will depend upon the Supreme War Council.